RafaelBarbosatec/flutter_robot/README.md

 ```

-Great, you have da base!
-Now just adds your interactions and validations.
+Great, you have the base!
+Now just add your interactions and validations.

-Lets go create a test with golden validation to success scenario:
+Let's create a test with golden validation for the success scenario:

 1. Create a success scenario in `example_page_scenarios.dart`: